How to Turn On or Off Website Accessing your Location in Microsoft Edge on Windows 11

 - Click the three dots

 ...in the top-right corner.
-This opens the menu. - Choose Settings from the menu.
+This opens a menu. - Select Settings from the menu.
 You can also type

-edge://settings/in the address bar and press Enter. - In the Settings tab, click on Privacy, search, and services in the left sidebar.
+edge://settings/privacyedge://settings/in the address bar and press Enter. - In the Settings tab, click Privacy, search, and services on the left side.

 - Scroll down on the right side until you see Site permissions.

-On the Location settings page (from Step 1), find the switch labeled Ask before accessing.
-This is your primary control.
+On the Location settings page (from the step above), find the switch called Ask before accessing.
+This is your main way to control it.

-- If you turn ON “Ask before accessing” (Recommended): This is the default and usually the best choice.
-When a website wants your location, Edge will show a message asking for your permission.
-You can choose to Allow or Block it for that site, or change it later.
+- If you turn ON “Ask before accessing” (Recommended): This is the default setting and usually the best choice.
+When a website wants your location, Edge will show a message.
+It will ask if you want to Allow or Block it for that site.
+You can change this later.

 Important Note: Even if you block Edge from asking, some websites might still guess your location using your IP address.
-This is less exact, but good to know.
+This isn’t as exact, but it’s good to know.

-Do you trust your weather app with your location but not a game site?
-You don’t have to choose all or nothing.
-Edge lets you set permissions for each website individually.
+Do you trust your weather app with your location, but maybe not a game website?
+Good news: you don’t have to go all or nothing.
+Edge lets you set permissions for each website one by one.

 Method A: While on the Website

 - Look to the left of the address bar.
-You’ll see an icon (like a Lock, an ‘i’ in a circle, or a warning sign).
+You will see an icon.
+It might look like a padlock, an ‘i’ in a circle, or a warning sign.

 - Click that icon.
 A small menu will appear.